 What a city Istanbul is!
 One that brings out so many emotions, it was a long time coming and I am so glad I went.
 My highlight was Chora Church.
 It was amazing and my #1 reason to return to Istanbul.

 My first trip to Jordan and it truly is an adventurers dream.
 Do not miss this on your bucket list.
 I wrote about it extensively here.

 Los Angeles, CA, USA:

-We will finish off the year in Zihuatanejo, an old time fishing village down from Ixtapa, that is fast become a tourist spot due to the recently found ruins.
+We will finish off the year in Zihuatanejo, an old-time fishing village down from Ixtapa, that is fast becoming a tourist spot due to the recently found ruins.

 Looking forward to starting my planning for 2013.
 We may slow down a bit on the traveling internationally this year and try to do more USA traveling since our teenage boys have colleges to visit and camps to go to.
 I am dying to go to Antelope Canyon, Arizona, and Lake Powell, Arizona as well.
 It is amazing that we have world wonders in our own backyard!